ramandeeptrehan/Python/Learning-August-2023/README.md

 app: the object created inside of main.py with the line app = FastAPI().

 --reload: make the server restart after code changes.
 Only do this for development.

+## To find process ids listening at port 8000
+lsof -i tcp:8000

+## To kill a process using its id
+kill -9 11427